BrowserWorks/website/src/content/docs/docs/support/protect-your-privacy/how-stop-waterfox-making-automatic-connections.md

 When you start Waterfox, any interrupted downloads from your previous browsing session may be automatically resumed.

-1. Press Ctrl + J to open the [Downloads window](/support/where-find-and-manage-downloaded-files-waterfox).
+1. Press Ctrl + J to open the Downloads Library.
 2. Ensure nothing is currently being downloaded.

 ### Search plugin icon loading